thoth-station/adviser/docs/source/compatibility.rst

 ``wheel==0.33.1`` (not considering pre, post releases or release candidates).
-Note that the implementation does not necessarily need to include such version (or versions), especially considering the state space sampling and state space restrictions in beam.
+Note that the implementation does not necessarily need to include such version (or versions), especially considering the state space sampling and state space restrictions in :class:`beam <thoth.adviser.beam.Beam>`.
 In such cases, it is recommended to pin down versions of such packages (as ``wheel`` in the example) explicitly as a hint to resolver.
 Otherwise resolution might fail.
 See logs of an adviser run to spot such cases.